StarRocks/starrocks/docs/table_design/Data_distribution.md

 ```

 **Create multiple partitions at a time**

-Partition a table by specifying START, END, and EVERY.
-You can  by using this method.
-For more information, see [CREATE TABLE](../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md).

 Multiple partitions can be created at a time at and after table creation.
 You can specify the start and end time for all the partitions created at a time in `START()` and `END()` and the partition increment value in `EVERY()`.
 However, note that the range of partitions includes the start time but does not include the end time.
 The naming for partitions is the same as that of dynamic partitioning.